Disfranchisement after the Reconstruction era: White primaries

-About the turn of the 20th century, white members of the Democratic Party in some Southern states devised rules that excluded blacks and other minorities from participating in party primaries.
+About the turn of the 20th century, white members of the Democratic Party in nine Southern states devised rules that excluded blacks and other minorities from participating in party primaries.
 These became common for all elections.
 As the Democratic Party was dominant and the only competitive voting was in the primaries, barring minority voters from the primaries was another means of excluding them from politics.
-Court challenges overturned the white primary system, but many states then passed laws that authorized political parties to set up the rules for their own systems, such as the white primary.
-Texas, for instance, passed such state law in 1923.
-It was used to bar Mexican Americans as well as black Americans from voting; it survived challenges to the US Supreme Court until the 1940s.
+Court challenges overturned the white primary system, but many states then passed laws that authorized political parties to set up rules for their internal systems, including white primaries.
+Texas, for instance, passed such a state law in 1923.
+It was used to bar Mexican-Americans as well as black Americans from voting; it survived challenges in the US Supreme Court until the 1940s.

 Congressional response

 The North had heard the South's version of Reconstruction abuses, such as financial corruption, high taxes, and incompetent freedmen.
 Industry wanted to invest in the South and not worry about political problems.
 In addition, reconciliation between white veterans of the North and South reached a peak in the early 20th century.
 As historian David Blight demonstrated in Race and Reunion: The Civil War in American Memory, reconciliation meant the pushing aside by whites of the major issues of race and suffrage.
 Southern whites were effective for many years at having their version of history accepted, especially as it was confirmed in ensuing decades by influential historians of the Dunning School at Columbia University and other institutions.

 Disfranchisement of black Americans in the South was covered by national newspapers and magazines as new laws and constitutions were created, and many Northerners were outraged and alarmed.
 The Lodge Bill or Federal Elections Bill or Lodge Force Bill of 1890 was a bill drafted by Representative Henry Cabot Lodge (R) of Massachusetts and sponsored in the Senate by George Frisbie Hoar.
 It would have authorized federal electors to supervise elections under certain conditions.
 Due to a Senate filibuster, as well as a trade-off of support with Democrats by western Silver Republicans, the bill failed to pass.

 In 1900 the Committee of Census of Congress considered proposals for adding more seats to the House of Representatives because of the increased population.
 Proposals ranged for a total number of seats from 357 to 386.
 Edgar D. Crumpacker (R-IN) filed an independent report urging that the Southern states be stripped of seats due to the large numbers of voters they had disfranchised.
 He noted this was provided for in Section 2 of the Fourteenth Amendment, which provided for stripping representation from states that reduced suffrage due to race.
 The Committee and House failed to agree on this proposal.
 Supporters of black suffrage worked to secure Congressional investigation of disfranchisement, but concerted opposition of the Southern Democratic bloc was aroused, and the efforts failed.